cotoglinee470/machinefacts/README.md

-The Cadillac Series 62, introduced in 1940 but produced into the post-war era, was a luxury car known for its powerful V8 engine, smooth ride, and lavish interior appointments.
+The Stutz Bearcat, introduced in 1912 but popular throughout the 1920s, was a legendary sports car known for its speed and performance, often used in motorsport competitions.